senthilmm/citation-exporter/README.md

 * /samples - provides a list of links to sample outputs of various document, in various formats
 * /errortest - strictly for testing, this causes the application to generate an error page
+* /echotest - for testing, causes the application to echo a very simple text page
+* /info - some status information

 ### Parameters: